Commonly asked questions sent into the site are sometimes posted to help others who are dealing with the same issues.

 Every time she growls at you and you do not correct her or you back away she gets mentally stronger.
 The more you allow this the stronger she will become and eventually she will be biting.
 Not because she is a bad dog, but because she is being YOUR pack leader.
 You need to turn this around now or it will get worse and that is not fair to the dog that is only reacting on instinct.

-I recommend you tune into the Dog Whisperer on the National Geographic Channel.
-If you do not get that channel there are DVDs for sale on Amazon.com.
+I recommend you tune into the Dog Whisperer.
+There are DVDs for sale on Amazon.com.
 On the show, Cesar Millan demonstrates over and over again how to correct dogs who are acting like your little Chihuahua.

 Here is an article to read that will help explain how dogs think and what instincts they have.